---

 Depending on the operation mode of your cluster, the Datadog Agent needs to be configured differently.

-Since Agent 7.26, no specific configuration is required for GKE (whether you run Docker
+Since Agent 7.26, no specific configuration is required for GKE (whether you run `Docker` or `containerd`).

 GKE Autopilot requires some configuration, shown below.

 Datadog recommends that you specify resource limits for the Agent container.
-Autopilot sets a relatively low default limit (50m CPU, 100Mi memory) that may quickly lead the Agent container to OOMKill depending on your environment.
-If applicable, also specify resource limits for the Trace Agent and Process Agent containers.
+Autopilot sets a relatively low default limit (50m CPU, 100Mi memory) that may lead the Agent container to quickly OOMKill depending on your environment.
+If applicable, also specify resource limits for the Trace Agent, Process Agent and System-Probe containers.
+Additionally, you may wish to create a priority class for the Agent to ensure it is scheduled.

 datadog: